james-rankin/rankin-chavane-neural-field/readme.md

 Matlab code accompanying the paper
-"Neural field model to reconcile structure with function in primary visual cortex" by James Rankin (University of Exeter) and Frédéric Chavane (CNRS & Aix-Marseilles University)
+"Neural field model to reconcile structure with function in primary visual cortex" by James Rankin (University of Exeter), james.rankin@gmail.com and Frédéric Chavane (CNRS & Aix-Marseilles University)

 A brief description of each file is given here, with detailed comments